LuuucasM/Imaginengion/README.md

 ### Instillation
 1. Have this repo downloaded and in its own folder
 2. Have the master-version x86_64 zig compiler installed
-3. Run FirstBuild.bat
+3. Run FirstBuild.bat file provided with the engine

-Step 3 should produce a GameEngine.exe in the same folder as the .bat file.
-Run this exe.
+4. Run GameEngine.exe (appears after running FirstBuild.bat)